A Word from Bob

 Re-reading John Calvin on the use of extra-biblical sources has me thinking:

-If you took Calvin’s name out of his quotes on the validity of extra-biblical common grace sources, many modern biblical counselors would respond: “Integrationist!”
+If you took Calvin’s name out of his quotes on the validity of extra-biblical common grace sources, some modern biblical counselors would shout: “Calvin is an integrationist!”

 So, here’s a sampler of some of Calvin’s quotes on extra-biblical resources.
 Do these quotes make him an “integrationist”?
 Since they are from 500 years ago, would we make up a new term and call Calvin a “pre-integrationist,” or a “proto-integrationist,” or an “incipient-integrationist”?